On this page

 An Ontario driver’s licence is valid for 5 years.
-You need to renew it every 5 years either online (if eligible) or at a ServiceOntario centre.
+You must renew it every 5 years either online or at a ServiceOntario centre.

-- you have a combination class of G1M, G2M, GM1, GM2, DM1 or DM2 (only the full portion will be renewed online)
+- have a combination class of G1M, G2M, GM1, GM2, M1 or M2 (only the full portion will be renewed online)

-- you haven’t updated your address within the last 90 days
+- haven’t updated your address within the last 90 days

-- you don’t need tests (vision, written, or road)
+- don’t need tests (vision, written, or road)

-- you have no new medical conditions that may prevent you from driving
+- have no new medical conditions that may prevent you from driving